ivasku/RuunerUnity/README.md

 The usage is shown in the `TileManager` class.
 - **c**: UX - Player has running animation and some obstacles like spikes.
 There are also transitions in the UI menu like fading.
 - **d**: It supports Windows, Linux and Android platforms.
 Not tested on IOS but is should work there too.
+Controlls on mobile devices are divided in the regions of the screen.
+When you tap on the left part of the screen you move left, on the upper part of the screen you jump.

 Packages utilized from the Unity Asset Store:
 ------------